Mute Swan Problems

 Swan Keeper's Handbook: A Guide to the Care of Captive Swans

-- Re: Injured swan by: The Regal Swan
+- Re: Swan bill is covered with dark spots by: The Regal Swan

 - Fiona and the swans by: Message from Karen